apache/incubator-taverna-site/content/community/index.md

 Apache Taverna is a [incubator project](http://incubator.apache.org/) within the [The Apache Software Foundation (ASF)](http://www.apache.org/).

-Apache (incubator) Taverna is an open source community that's organized by its [members](http://people.apache.org/committers-by-project.html#taverna), including you!
+Taverna is an open source community that's organized by its [members](http://people.apache.org/committers-by-project.html#taverna), including you!
-Whether you're running or [writing workflows](contribute-workflow), [developing plugins](contribute-plugin), [hosting a taverna server](contribute-server), [hosting a service](#contribute-host), [hacking the core](#contribute-code), or just want to [editing](#contribute-edit) these pages there are opportunities for you to get in [touch and ask questions](#contact), [contribute back](#contribute) or [report a bug](#reportbugs).
+Whether you're running or [writing workflows](contribute-workflow), [developing plugins](contribute-plugin), [hosting a taverna server](contribute-server), [hosting a service](#contribute-host), [hacking the core](#contribute-code), or just want to [editing](#contribute-edit) these pages there are opportunities for you to [get in touch and ask questions](#contact), [contribute back](#contribute) or [report a bug](#reportbugs).

 ## Incubator status